Let’s face it, social learning is not a new thing.

 This raises the question of how exactly can the ecosystem of Twitter, Facebook, LinkedIn, Youtube, blogs etc… contribute to social learning.

-Well, how about this an as example of how social media can take elearning to the next level.
+Well, how about this an as example of how social media can take your bespoke elearning to the next level.

 At Georgetown University in the US, they pioneered an exciting new social learning via social media system.